waggle-sensor/summer2020/ng/iterative-retraining/README.md

 # Iterative Retraining

-This folder collects several disjoint scripts from other folders into one module.
 The goal of this pipeline is to simulate the original training of a machine learning model (based on Darknet/YOLOv3), followed by several batch iterations of training and resampling on a sample set.

 ## Process